With The Tax Cuts and Jobs Act of 2017, a new deduction for specific business owners was added called QBI – Qualified Business Income Deduction.

 Revenue – Expenses = Net Income or Net Loss

-To determine the expenses used to calculate your Qualified Net Income the expenses must be effectively connected with conducting business in the U.S. Also ,the expenses must be ordinary and necessary to operate your business.
+In determining the expenses used to calculate your Qualified Net Income, expenses should be connected effectively with conducting business in the U.S. Also, the expenses must be ordinary and necessary to operate your business.

 Determining The Qualified Net Income